Package insert / product label

 Pregnant rats were treated with oxymorphone hydrochloride from Gestation Day 6 to Lactation Day 20 via oral gavage doses of 1, 5, 10, or 25 mg/kg/day (0.5, 2.4, 4.9, or 12.2 times the HDD based on body surface area, respectively).
 Increased neonatal death (postnatal day 0-1) was noted at 2.4 times the HDD.
 Decreased pup survival over the first week of life, reduced pup birth weight, and reduced postnatal weight gain were noted at 4.9 times the HDD.
 Maternal toxicity was noted in all treatment groups (reduced food consumption and body weights in all groups and mortality in the 10 and 25 mg/kg/day groups).

 In a published study, neural tube defects (exencephaly and cranioschisis) were noted following subcutaneous administration of 153 mg/kg oxymorphone hydrochloride (62.2 times the HDD) on Gestation Day 8 to pregnant hamsters.
 This dose also produced significant maternal toxicity (20% maternal deaths).

-There is no information regarding the presence of oxymorphone in human milk, the effects on the breastfed infant, or the effects on milk production.
+There is no information regarding the presence of oxymorphone in human or animal milk, the effects on the breastfed infant, or the effects on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Opana and any potential adverse effects on the breastfed child from Opana or from the underlying maternal condition.